Auss Abbood

 Lucy Cavendish College

-I am Auss, a first-gen immigrant from Iraq, cognitive scientist by training, sport enthusiast, and bassist.
-Since October 2024, I am a PhD student with Prof Nigel Collier at the Language Technology Lab.
-There, I am exploring how large language models (LLMs) can be utilized for digital disease surveillance.
-I am specifically interested in LLMs’ capability to help integrate various pieces of information like texts, maps, or mobility for their reasoning.
-Right now, I am looking into their capability to understand temporal relationships in structured data.
+I am Auss, a first-gen immigrant from Iraq, a cognitive scientist by training, sports enthusiast, and bassist.
+Since October 2024, I have been a PhD student with Prof Nigel Collier at the Language Technology Lab.
+There, I explore temporal reasoning in large language models (LLMs).
+I am particularly interested in utilising metacognition in LLMs to better understand temporal reasoning, identify failure modes, and improve performance on tasks that require a mix of skills.

 Before my PhD, I have been working as a data scientist at the Robert Koch Institute informing political and medical stake holders.
 There, I have been working on early detection of infectious diseases using natural language processing and time series analysis.
 I was in the founding team that developed Germany’s first surveillance system for intensive care unit capacities, the DIVI-Intensivregister.
 Later, I was responsible to track international outbreak situations, using epidemic modelling and data analyses.
 Outside of Germany, I worked on capacity building in digital epidemiology in Southern Africa and Central Asia.